 Because a DUI cannot be expunged in Georgia, it is crucial that you exercise your right to defend yourself against the charge.
 Even if it seems like the prosecution has an unbeatable case, remember that no one is automatically guilty.

 An experienced DUI attorney can review your case and identify potential defenses, as well as ways you might be able to get the charges reduced or dismissed entirely.
 A reckless driving conviction is certainly preferable to a DUI.
 You also have rights that law enforcement must observe; if the arresting officer failed to follow the correct procedure or improperly administered a field sobriety test, the DUI charge may be dropped.
 A DUI will become a permanent part of your record in Georgia and cannot be expunged, so seek the counsel of a lawyer before you make any decisions regarding your case.

 Don’t risk you livelihood or your driving privileges with a criminal conviction.
-Give us a call today at 770-887-1209 or complete our contact form to schedule a consultation at either our Cumming or Buford office.
+Give us a call today at 770-887-1209 or complete our contact form to schedule a consultation over the phone or at our Cumming office.